briancalma/PushManager/README.md

 {"multicast_id":6544764715255567500,"success":1,"failure":0,"canonical_ids":0,"results":[{"message_id":"0:1530164660100134%e609af1cf9fd7ecd"}]}

+### Using the generated Service Worker and Token Initializer
+1. Just go to whatever view/template you want to show the require permision pop up and add this line.
+   <?php echo $this->element('PushManager.include_script'); ?>

+2. You can then open your browser console to see the logs of the javascripts.

-In the next update i will try to configure this plugin so that it can actually process this output information.
+In the next update i will try to configure this plugin so that it can actually process the output information.
 ## Built With

 * [CakePHP] (https://cakephp.org/) - PHP framework used.